ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 But in terms of the relationship, if you start to think about the relationship, there is some kind of one to one correspondence between them.
 And also Hayato's book, also written in Japanese, but recently I did read it and one of the interesting example is also multiplication and exponentiation at the level of object or number it doesn't match, right?
 But there is a very nice relationship between them that is very fundamental and something like this apparently completely different thing but finding really meaningful relationship that's very fundamental.
-In communication we are talking different kind of language with different kind of meaning, but because when I say something, you reply and then there is some kind of systematic difference between what I expect and what I hear.
+In communication, we are talking different kind of language with different kind of meaning, but because when I say something, you reply and then there is some kind of systematic difference between what I expect and what I hear.
 That's the kind of prediction error, right?
 I think the prediction error may not need to be minimized in fact, but as long as it's consistent and systematic then it actually works as a very nice translational kind of device.
 After living like 20 years, more than 20 years of living outside of Japan, I still have very strong English accent, either in Japanese or Japanese, living in Australia or US.
 I can't minimize this prediction error.
 But because I have this systematic prediction error for you, you totally understand me, right?
-Something like this is the interesting thing about that junction.
+Something like this is the interesting thing about adjunction.

 59:47 _Daniel:_
 This makes me think about nested reference frames in communication.
 And let's just say that the expected free energy or maybe even the integrated information content is such and such a level, but it varies within some range.
 It's 100 plus or minus ten.
 Instead of just trying to naively minimize that to zero, we can create a nested model such that we expect that to be 100 plus or minus ten, at which point the non zero value is stabilized or buffered.
-And so then that becomes the kind of stabilizes or wraps the fact that we're not perfectly transmitting information but we can be perfectly aligned, that we're not perfectly transmitting information.
+And so then that becomes the kind of, stabilizes or wraps the fact that we're not perfectly transmitting information but we can be perfectly aligned, that we're not perfectly transmitting information.
-And also our language understanding for fluent speakers we're able to map the phonemes a little bit deeper.
+And also our language understanding, for fluent speakers, we're able to map the phonemes a little bit deeper.
 We're able to read between the lines or listen between the phonemes.
 So that people who say words differently map to the exact same syntax, let alone the semantics.
 The sound gets kind of abstracted out, but it influences our qualia.
 So something is being passed forward with tonality and the timing.
-And I wonder about with of course large language models how much context they're able to garner from the string of tokens when for our experience sending and receiving natural language communication it's all about the timing and the tone and the setting.
+And I wonder about with of course large language models how much context they're able to garner from the string of tokens when for our experience, sending and receiving natural language communication, it's all about the timing and the tone and the setting.
-And so finding ways that we can describe that type of information, the category theory capacity for the different levels of sameness seems like exactly the tool that we need.
+And so finding ways that we can describe that type of information, the category theory capacity for the different levels of sameness, seems like exactly the tool that we need.

 1:02:18 _Nao:_
 Do you want to add anything?